Online Counselling & Psychotherapy Across Ireland | In-person in Dublin 12

 Psychodynamic therapy explores how past experiences and unconscious patterns can influence present thoughts, emotions, and relationships, helping individuals gain deeper insight into the underlying causes of their current difficulties.

-During the first session we may explore:
+In the first session, we might explore:

 -